NEWC formally became National Equine Welfare Council CIC in 2014. NEWC is now a Community Interest Company.

 NEWC has successfully co-ordinated the joint effort of its Members to provide welfare support at Appleby Horse Fair over the last few years and develop a complementary education programme for future Fairs.
 Overall welfare continues to improve at successive Fairs as does the relationship between the Fair-goers and the attending NEWC Members.

-The Equine Health and Welfare Strategy, now known as the Equine Sector Council, has undergone refinement in recognition of the work done to date and the incorporation of the Protocol.
-NEWC and its members have dedicated resources towards fulfilment of a number of the objectives of the Strategy, in particular those that were key parts of the Protocol.
+The Equine Sector Council, has undergone refinement in recognition of the work done to date and the incorporation of the Protocol.
+The NEWC office continues to provide secretarial support to the Equine Sector Council.

 NEWC members have again been very active in dealing with equine welfare cases and the NEWC facilitated partnership approach to a series of medium and large scale welfare problems resulted in effective resolution of these situations.

 The third edition of the Compendium has been distributed and used widely to support equine welfare, serving to complement and amplify the Statutory equine Codes of Practice issued in England, Scotland and Wales.

 The NEWC General Meetings have significantly increased levels of educational and information content to our Members and resulted in an increased attendance from the membership.
 NEWC Directors represented NEWC at various local and national equine welfare meetings facilitating the dissemination of information about wider equine welfare issues to frontline operators.

 Joint training initiatives developed by NEWC Members disseminated equine welfare expertise from our Members to enforcement personnel working for Local Authorities in Wales and a growing number in England.
 This arose in response to a demand for training in light of the core curriculum project started under the Protocol.